acuminous/jinkies/README.md

     grails.serverURL = 'http://localhost:NNNN'

-3. Run 'java -jar jinkies.war -Dport=NNNN'
+3. Run 'java -Dport=NNNN -jar jinkies.war'
 3. Give it a few moments to start then test it by opening [http://localhost:NNNN](http://localhost:NNNN)

 ### Option 3 - Deploying to an Application Server under the root context and port 8080